drew-ross/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+A: A token is used to authenticate a user for access to private information on a web server.
+The token is a generated string that is stored on the host machine when a user authenticates by logging into the website.
+The token is then sent in the header of HTTP requests to the server.

 - [ ] What steps can you take in your web apps to keep your data secure?

+A: Implement authentication in your server, keep private data on the server rather than embedded in your webpage, don't expose security info in the console, use encryption (not covered in class).

 - [ ] Describe how web servers work.

+A: Web servers are computers/software that reside on the internet.
+When you access the server via your browser, the server serves web pages and other files.
+A company that hosts a server registers with a domain name registar, giving them access to use a specific domain name (like google.com).
+When you go to a website in your browser, Domain Name Systems (DNS) will route you to the correct IP address so that you don't need to type IP addresses to access public websites.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+A: Create - POST, Read - GET, Update - PUT, Delete - DELETE

 ## Project Set Up